flipperdevices/flipperzero-firmware/README.md

 <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3>
 <br><b>FLASH STOCK FIRST BEFORE UPDATING TO CUSTOM FIRMWARE<b>

-- To update, get zip from Releases, copy the unzipped directory to Flipper's SD card and navigate to update.fuf file in Archive app.
+- To update, get zip from Releases, copy the unzipped directory to Flipper's SD card and navigate to update.fuf file in Archive app (down and left from flipper desktop).
 - If you have questions about where X app is located, DO NOT ASK ON MAIN DISCORD, ASK <a href='https://discord.gg/gF2bBUzAFe'>HERE</a>
 - READ SPECIAL INSTRUCTIONS FOR UNLEASHING YOUR FLIPPER OR EXITING GAME MODE